SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 The Black Iron Pact's primary goal is the conquest of Capital and the installation of Ajax as its ruler and god.
 The pact's agents are true believers of Ajax's gospel, which seeks change through force and violence.
 Their evil belief is that humans are the true owners of this world, and as such, only humans can join the Black Iron Pact, though the society employs nonhuman pawns when risk of capture or death is high.

-Additionally, many members of the pact-notably senior member Erasmus and his wife Avalla-openly sneer at the idea of guilds (essentially scorning everyone in the middle class), and they object to anyone but a human man holding public office, owning any assets, or even learning to read.
+Additionally, many members of the pact—notably senior member Erasmus and his wife Avalla—openly sneer at the idea of guilds (essentially scorning everyone in the middle class), and they object to anyone but a human man holding public office, owning any assets, or even learning to read.

 **Running the Black Iron Pact**